The Full accident report can be read here. (Department of Transport)

 trains were killed, he of the mail train instantly while

-the other a few hours later.
+the other of the DMU a few hours later.
 Only nine passengers were injured, none of them

 seriously.